chris-short/rak8s/README.md

 ## Recommendations

-* Since Raspbian Lite is being used it's recommended that the video memory of the Raspberry Pi 3s be set to its lowest setting (16 MB).
 * Setup SSH key pairs so your password is not required every time Ansible runs

 # Stand Up Your Kubernetes Cluster